sribhargav1345/ML-Project/README.md

 ## Project Description
 ### 1. Data Pre-processing
 We utilized the MNIST and EMNIST datasets, comprising over 400,000 handwritten words for character recognition.
 The data was divided into training (331,059), testing (41,382), and validation sets (41,382).
-The preprocessing involved flattening images into a 1D array and using Principal Component Analysis (PCA) for dimensionality reduction (64 components). a sample train , test folder have uploded, these contain very few images just for an example https://github.com/VaibhavKhamgaonkar/OCR.
+The preprocessing involved flattening images into a 1D array and using Principal Component Analysis (PCA) for dimensionality reduction (64 components). a sample train , test folder have uploded, these contain very few images, link for train dataset : https://github.com/VaibhavKhamgaonkar/OCR, test dataset : https://www.kaggle.com/datasets/landlord/handwriting-recognition.

 ### 2. Training with Basic Models
 We employed Support Vector Machines (SVM) and K-Means clustering for training.
 The SVM model achieved 79% accuracy, while the K-Means clustering model achieved 15%.
 The completed data pipeline includes collecting and preprocessing data, PCA transformation, and model training/validation.